Low Leven

-Low Leven is a hamlet within the borough of Stockton-on-Tees and ceremonial county of North Yorkshire, England, and is located at the bottom of Leven Bank towards the mouth of the River Leven.
+Low Leven is a hamlet of Ingleby Barwick in North Yorkshire, England.
+It is in the borough of Stockton-on-Tees, in the River Leven's dell on the east bank before the river flows into the River Tees.

 Until 2007, Low Leven was dominated by the ruin of the Cross Keys public house and three former dwellings which were abandoned due to persistent flooding.
 Large parts of these buildings had collapsed.
 This area has now been restored and redeveloped in to an area of large family dwellings.

 Regeneration

 In mid-February 2007 work was started on the reconstruction of the ruins of the hamlet, and construction of nine 5/6 bedroom houses by Yorvik Homes.
 Work on the development - called Bridgewater Manor - continued through the summer of 2007 with the demolition of Mill House.
 Leven House, The Cross Keys, and Mill Cottage were retained and now form a single property called Pool House.
 As of January 2009 six of the properties were completed as well as the renovation of Pool House.
 Development of the remaining three properties stalled until late 2010 when they were finally completed.

 The new development has been built on an area that the Environment Agency describes as having a greater than 1 in 75 risk of flooding in their 2005 national flood risk assessment.